Zzch3ng/5243--Project2/README.md

 The app stores feature rules and updates the working dataset reactively.

+#### Before vs After Comparison

+To help users understand the impact of transformations, the app includes:

+- Side-by-side distribution plots (before vs after)
+- Summary statistics comparison (mean, sd, min, median, max)

+This allows users to directly observe how transformations such as log scaling or normalization affect the data distribution.

 ### 5. EDA and Visualization

 The app includes interactive Plotly visualizations and summary outputs: